manishkatyan/bbb-jamboard/README.md

 ### [bbb-mp4](https://github.com/manishkatyan/bbb-mp4)

+With this app, you can convert a BigBlueButton recording into MP4 video and upload to S3.
+You can covert multiple MP4 videos in parallel or automate the conversion process.

 ### [bigbluebutton-chatgpt](https://github.com/AsyncWeb/bigbluebutton-chatgpt)

 Use ChatGPT to improve your BigBlueButton online classes.
 With this app you can ask questions to chatgpt and get response in public chat.